jnd77/CarND-Behavioral-Cloning-P3/writeup_report.md

 ---
 ### Files Submitted & Code Quality

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode
+#### Submitted files

 My project includes the following files:
+* input_generator.py containing the methods to load the data in the form of a Python generator
+* network.py containing the Keras model architecture
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results

-#### 2. Submission includes functional code
+#### Functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing

 ```sh
 python drive.py model.h5
 ```

-#### 3. Submission code is usable and readable
+#### Code is usable and readable

 The input_generator.py file contains the code necessary to load the data, and prepare 2 generators, one for training, one for validation.

+The network.py file builds the Keras model, with all the required layers.

 The model.py file contains the code for training and saving the convolution neural network.
 It shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy

-#### 1. An appropriate model architecture has been employed
+#### Model architecture

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+My model is based on the famous [Nvidia model](https://devblogs.nvidia.com/deep-learning-self-driving-cars/), which performs well for end-to-end models.

+The model also includes the pre-processing layers to crop the input image, and also to normalize it.

-#### 2. Attempts to reduce overfitting in the model
+#### Reduce overfitting

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+To reduce overfitting, I use some augmentation techniques, like horizontal flipping (with a 50% chance).
+I also make use of the side cameras.

-#### 3. Model parameter tuning
+#### Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

-#### 4. Appropriate training data
+#### Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+This was the most complex issue in this project.
+The data need to be well balanced between good runs around the track in both directions.
+It also requires some recovery segments, to ensure the vehicle returns to the center when drifting to the side.
+After trying to gather my own data, and I'm not a very good driver, I decided to use the sample data provided by Udacity, which were good enough to complete the first track.

 ### Model Architecture and Training Strategy

-#### 1. Solution Design Approach
+#### Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+At first, I tried to use an inception model (as can be seen in the network.py file), followed by a series of fully connected layers.
+I thought such a network would be good at recognizing the track features.
+However, it never really performed well, even in straight lines.

+After some internet search, I came across the Nvidia model, and decided to give it a try.
-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+After the first training, BINGO, the vehicle was able to drive autonomously around the track without leaving the road.

-#### 2. Final Model Architecture
+#### Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (network.py, with the nvidia architecture) consisted of the following:

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 ![alt text][image1]

 #### 3. Creation of the Training Set & Training Process